Skip to content

 We are not seeking URLs, credentials, network addresses, or encryption keys.
 We seek only the identity of data fields and legal terms governing their transfer.

-2. Ask your council member.
+2. Ask your council member or oversight body.

 3. Use the (limited) opt-out anyway.